-The .204 bullets and the 50 grain .224 were both developed specifically due to customer demand said Jessica Brooks of Barnes Bullets. Â Barnes will continue to produce the existing bullets. Â The new offerings are additions to the line – not replacements.
+The .204 bullets and the 50-grain .224 were both developed specifically due to customer demand according to Jessica Brooks of Barnes Bullets.
+Barnes continues to produce the existing calibers of bullets.

-Nevertheless, this very difficult engineering feat that Barnes seems to have perfected in this line.
+Nevertheless, this very difficult engineering feat seems to have been perfected by Barnes Bullets in this line.
 Many compressed powder core bullets will literally spin apart when driven to high speeds.
-In small caliber cartridges like the 204 and 223, it is very easy in attain high velocities.
+In small caliber cartridges like the 204 and 223, it is very easy to attain high velocities.

 Barnes has some spectacular videos of these bullets hitting and fragmenting in a seedless grape.
 Woodchucks and prairie dogs beware!
 This is the most recent video:

 This video is the original one that Barnes published when the bullets were introduced:

-Rumor was the second video had been pulled due to the graphic nature of theÂ prairieÂ dogs being eradicated.
+Rumor was the second video had been pulled due to the graphic nature of the prairie dogs being eradicated.
 Truth be known, the scenes in the more recent video are about the same as far as I’m concerned.
 It’s not for the little kids, but it isn’t anything glorifying killing.

 If you don’t load your own ammunition, fear not.
-Black Hills currently loads the .223 and .22-250 cartridges using the Varmint Grenade bullets, and I suspect they will start loading with these new calibers as well.
+Black Hills currently loads the .223 and .22-250 cartridges using the Varmint Grenade bullets.